Amed Rosario Player Props: Guardians vs. Nationals

 Amed Rosario At The Plate

-- Rosario has two doubles, a home run and five walks while batting .207.
+- Rosario is hitting .222 with two doubles, a triple, a home run and five walks.

+- In 64.3% of his 14 games this season, Rosario has picked up at least one hit.
+He's also had four multi-hit games.

-- Rosario has picked up a hit in eight of 13 games this season, with multiple hits three times.
+- In three games this season, Rosario has picked up an RBI, with more than one RBI once.

-- He has homered in one of 13 games, and in 1.6% of his plate appearances.

-- Rosario has driven in a run in three games this season (23.1%), including one multiple-RBI game.
+- He has scored at least once six times this season (42.9%), including one multi-run game.

-- In five of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.